-G3LDO, Peter Dodd is another well-known antenna columnist [51-54].
-He devotes a considerable part of his work to the issue of small rotary directional antennas for HF.
-In an attempt to preserve the full length of the elements, he used a geometric shape of the elements similar to a triangle, he therefore named the antenna Double Delta – DD antenna for short.
+G3LDO, Peter Dodd is another well-known columnist in the field of antennas [51-54].
+He devotes a considerable part of his work to the issue of small rotating directional antennas for HF.
+In an attempt to preserve the full length of the elements, he used a geometric shape of the elements similar to a triangle, therefore he named the antenna Double Delta - DD antenna for short.
 He achieved the reduction of the overall floor plan dimensions by bending the wire ends of the elements towards the mast.
 The antenna is shown in fig. 1.
-Its older wire version had a mutual distance between the elements 0,3 LMBD, the version resulting from further development in a tubular design with the extension of the elements with wire conductors already has substantially reduced dimensions – the mutual distance of the elements decreased to 0,16 LMBD.
-As a result of bending the ends of the elements, the total length of the element is somewhat larger, than a classical dipole.
-Peter abandoned the earlier effort to preserve the input impedance 50 OHHH; at the mutual distance of the elements 0,16 LMBD achieved the classic average input impedance 28 OHHH, similar to most yagi antennas.
+Its older wire version had a mutual distance between the elements of 0.3 LMBD, the version created by further development in the tubular design with the extension of the elements with wire conductors has already substantially reduced dimensions - the mutual distance between the elements has decreased to 0.16 LMBD.
+As a result of the bending of the ends of the elements, the total length of the element is somewhat larger than that of a classic dipole.
+Peter abandoned the earlier effort to maintain an input impedance of 50 OOHH; at a distance between the elements of 0.16 LMBD, it reached a classic average input impedance of 28 OOHH, similar to most yagi antennas.

-Description of the Double Delta antenna – DD-beam
+Description of the Double Delta - DD-beam antenna

 Antenna production